Alig1493/favorites-backend/readme.md

 I chose to use this cookie cutter for rapid development and deployment purposes.

+Also would prefer to use [djang-dirty-fields](https://github.com/romgar/django-dirtyfields) to track my model field changes, since my applied `ModelDiffMixin` might not cover most cases of state changes.

 ## Database Entity Relationship of models
 ![Favorite Things ER](favorite_things.png?raw=true "Favorite things ER")